If you are visiting this page, it is very likely that the software you maintain has been analyzed by my tinderbox system.

 6) There may be an internal reference between round brackets on the “Discovered on” line.
 This is for me to understand where that failure was reproduced.

-8) To avoid making a separate attachment on bugzilla, at the end of the build log there is the ’emerge –info’, please check it DEEPLY to understand the system configuration and what differs respect to a more ‘standard’ system.
+9) To avoid making a separate attachment on bugzilla, at the beginning of the build log there is the ’emerge –info’, please check it DEEPLY to understand the system configuration and what differs respect to a more ‘standard’ system (see also point n°25).

-13) If new points will be added, there may be a mention like “Valid from YY:MM:DD”
+14) If new points will be added, there may be a mention like “Valid from YYYY:MM:DD”